bluesky314/Representation-Learning-Porto-Seguro-s-Safe-Driver-Prediction/README.md

 <img src="https://camo.githubusercontent.com/f8ef85636f11960c7b85d465a9844695480ff37f/68747470733a2f2f6769746875622e636f6d2f7869616f7a686f7577616e672f6b6167676c652d706f72746f2d73656775726f2f7261772f383364373934663664636536333234366165663637323039626635393662646165353466656132322f4a7570797465725f6e6e6d6f64656c2f4a7570797465725f696d6167652f4e4e5f6c617965722e706e67" width="780" height="320">

-1)
+### Stage 1

 We put all category column names in a list.

-Then we create an embedding layer for each of these depending upon that feature's unique value count in a loop and store them in the dictionary self.cat_dict

-Each embedding layer is saved in the dictionary according to its feature name so it can be retrieved later
+We then create an embedding layer for each of these depending upon that feature's unique value count in a loop and store them in the dictionary self.cat_dict.
+Each embedding layer is saved in the dictionary according to its feature name so it can be retrieved later.

-2)
+### Stage 2

-We process the remaining numeric features through any number or size of fc layers given by fc_layers argument

-This is done in part so thhe number of embeddings dont vastly outnumber numeric features
+Upon input categorical features are processed by their assigned embedding layers while numeric features are processed through any number or size of fc layers(given by fc_layers argument).
+This is done in part so the number of embeddings don't vastly outnumber numeric features

-3)
+### Stage 3

-We then concatonate the embeddings and fc layers and pass through another set of fc layers of any number or size given by merge_layers argument
+We then concatonate the embeddings and fc layers and pass through another set of fc layers of any number or size(given by merge_layers) to generate the final output.

 -----